World Cup Group C Betting Preview

 Overview of the group

-The World Cup 2018 odds suggest that France should cruise through Group C, but a quick glance at the FIFA rankings may make punters think again.
+The World Cup Group C odds suggest that France should cruise through to the last 16, but a quick glance at the FIFA rankings may make punters think again.

 Les Bleus are the highest-rated team at number nine, but Peru and Denmark are right behind them at 11 and 12 respectively.

 Australia may have most to prove, as they are down at 36, but France coach Didier Deschamps is taking nothing for granted, saying: "We're not going to get through it just by clicking our fingers!"

 Even so, Les Bleus do head into the 2018 World Cup as one of the shortest-priced favourites to top their pool and are regarded as leading contenders to lift the trophy.

 The 1998 champions were only edged out 1-0 in the quarter-finals by eventual winners Germany four years ago in Brazil and were then runners-up at Euro 2016 on home turf.

 Key players such as Antoine Griezmann and Paul Pogba should now be at the peak of their powers, with a great blend of proven veterans and exciting youngsters around them.

 The World Cup fixtures also appear to favour France, with games against Australia and Peru coming before what is considered their toughest test versus Denmark.
 All three rivals do have past history of upsetting the odds, though.

 The Danes sprang a major surprise when prevailing at the European Championships in 1992, while Peru played a thrilling brand of football to reach the 1970 World Cup quarter-finals.